Landlord Costs and Expenses Checklist

 Landlord insurance is essential.
 Much like mortgage repayments, landlord insurance premiums can go up and down.

 And just like your mortgage, you definitely don’t want to miss too many payments.
-Missing payments can result in you policy being cancelled and your property will be left uninsured.
+Missing payments can result in your policy being cancelled, and your property will be left uninsured.

 Time to Redecorate